24 Types of Salamanders in Alabama

 These types of salamanders in Alabama can grow up to 14 inches (36 cm) long, although 6 inches (15 cm) is more typical.

-Unlike most amphibians, these animals spend their lives submerged in water and only come out on land to breed or lay eggs.
+Unlike most amphibians, these animals stay submerged in water and only come out to breed or lay eggs on land.

 17. Greater Siren

-The greater siren is mostly black with yellow markings on their backs and sides.
+The greater siren is mostly black with yellow markings on its back and sides.

 These salamanders in Alabama are fairly well-adapted for living in water and have a wonderful smell that helps them hunt prey underwater.